Home

 4. Observational epidemiological studies are compromised by bias inherent to the design of the studies themselves.
 It is arguably impossible to sufficiently control the socioeconomic factors, which drive a person to participate in a therapy or take a supplement.
 Patients who take drugs or supplements, as recommended by experts, are more likely to have better education, better access to health care, etc.

-5. Publication or reporting bias, or the tendency not to publish negative results, increases the likelihood that the literature's descriptions of a therapy's efficacy are erroneous and decreases the likelihood that adverse effects are fully reported.11
+5. While much excitement has been generated surrounding evidence-based medicine, internal documents from the pharmaceutical industry suggest that the publicly available evidence base may not accurately represent the underlying data regarding its products.11) Publication or reporting bias, or the tendency not to publish negative results, increases the likelihood that the literature's descriptions of a therapy's efficacy are erroneous and decreases the likelihood that adverse effects are fully reported.12)

-6. Smaller-sized studies are often published without the necessary statistical power to prove the validity of an observation or therapy.
-For example, an article in 1994 reported that a variant of the Vitamin D Receptor gene explains most of the population's risk for having low bone-mineral density.12 The finding made the cover page of Nature, heralding the “osteoporosis gene.”
+7. Smaller-sized studies are often published without the necessary statistical power to prove the validity of an observation or therapy.
+For example, an article in 1994 reported that a variant of the Vitamin D Receptor gene explains most of the population's risk for having low bone-mineral density.13) The finding made the cover page of Nature, heralding the “osteoporosis gene.”
 Other subsequent studies showed an opposite effect, with the same variant predisposing to stronger bones.
-A large-scale analysis, of 100-fold more participants than the original Nature study, showed that there is no effect at all.13
+A large-scale analysis, of 100-fold more participants than the original Nature study, showed that there is no effect at all.14)

 Read more